Old Post Office (Washington, D.C.): Clock tower and bells

 The Clock Tower houses the Bells of Congress (also known as the Ditchley Bells), which the Whitechapel Bell Foundry cast and are replicas of bells in Westminster Abbey.
 Sir David Wills, founder of the Ditchley Foundation, donated the bells to the United States in commemoration of the nation's 1976 Bicentennial.
 However, the bells were not brought to the United States and installed in the Clock Tower until 1983.

-The 10-bell peal consists of bells ranging from 300 to 3000 lb and from 2 to 4.5 ft in diameter.
+The 10-bell peal consists of bells ranging from 300 lb and from 2 to 4.5 ft in diameter.
 Their composition is 78 percent copper and 22 percent tin.
 Each bell features the Great Seal of the United States, the Great Seal of the Realm, and an image of the flower London Pride in relief.
 Because the tower was not designed to hold bells, the architectural firm of Skidmore, Owings and Merrill and the structural engineering firm Cagley & Associates were hired to modify the tower so that it could accommodate the weight of the bells and the stress of their swings.

-The Washington Ringing Society sounds the Bells of Congress every Thursday evening and on special occasions.
+The Washington Ringing Society sounds the Bells of Congress every Thursday evening for practice night and also on special occasions.
 The official bells of the United States Congress, they are one of the largest sets of change ringing bells in North America.
-Tower visitors can see the colored ropes that the bell-ringers pull to sound the bells but not the bells themselves, although plans are in the works to open a viewing area for the bells as well.
+Tower visitors can see the colored ropes (the 'sally') that the bell-ringers pull to sound the bells but not the bells themselves, although plans are in the works to open a viewing area for the bells as well.

 Prior to the 2014 renovation, National Park Service rangers provided tours of the Clock Tower.
 After stopping for three years during the tower's renovation, the ranger tours resumed in February 2017.
 The service continued during the United States federal government shutdown of 2018–2019 of "all but the most essential" federal government services, including the National Park Service.